kerberos-io/nvidia-gpu-kubernetes/README.md

-# Kubeflow
+# NVIDIA operator on Kubernetes with Kerberos Vault

-Machine learning with Kerberos on Kubernetes.
-A Kubeflow example that integrates with Kerberos Vault.
+Machine learning using the NVIDIA GPU operator with Kerberos Vault on Kubernetes.
+An example that integrates and scales your Machine learning using Kerberos Vault and GPU Kubernetes Cluster.

 ## NVidia Drivers
 We are assuming an Ubuntu 20.4 system with a clean installation, and first go ahead with installating the NVIDIA drivers and CUDA drivers.
 Check with @Pedro, but do not believe we need to have the CUDA drivers on the host system, they should go into the kubeflow deployments.